obl0nsky/blog/content/posts/locality-sensitive-hashing.md

 [^1]: There are extensions of the theory such as that by [_Kulis et al_](http://www.cs.utexas.edu/~grauman/papers/iccv2009_klsh.pdf) which generalise the process to a much broader class of spaces
+[^2]: A proof can be found at Lemma 3.2 in [Improved Approximation Algorithms for Maximum Cut and Satisfiability Problems Using
+Semidefinite Programming - Goemans & Williamson]( http://www-math.mit.edu/~goemans/PAPERS/maxcut-jacm.pdf)